search-icon

 [back to top]

 Bins are used to specify where the stock or production components are stored within a location.
-For some DEAR functions, you will be shown a separate field for Bin as well as Location; in other functions, you can select the bin from the Location list in the format [Location Name]:[Bin Name].
+For some Cin7 Core functions, you will be shown a separate field for Bin as well as Location; in other functions, you can select the bin from the Location list in the format [Location Name]:[Bin Name].

 Add bins to a location